alodahl/project-timer/to-do.md

 - write auth tests, including api endpoint tests into /protected auth test file

 ### CLIENT-SIDE:
-- change landing photo to a shorter height so text can be seen on load

 ### SERVER-SIDE:
 - Add test db collection after showing mentor